 I still doubt myself constantly.

-In the past, I drank myself stupid because the anxiety in my brain was overbearing.
+In the past, I drank heavily because the anxiety in my brain was overbearing.
 I “worst case scenario’d” every single thought inside my head.

-I quit EVERYTHING shortly after starting because I’d think up a dozen different ways I was going to probably screw it up and let it get me down.
+I quit EVERYTHING shortly after starting because I’d think up a dozen different ways I would probably screw it up and let it get me down.

 Everything was negative self-talk.
 And if I came up against a challenge, I caved.
 That way of living made me miserable.
 So I drank to bury that misery.